FAYnim/faydev-landing-page/INSTRUCTION.md

 ## Step 3: Update Portfolio Projects

 Open `data/projects.json`.
-This file contains your project list in JSON format.
-You can modify existing examples or add new ones using the same format:
+This file contains your project list in JSON format. **Important: JSON files do not support comments.
+Ensure your `projects.json` file is valid JSON without any comments.** You can modify existing examples or add new ones using the same format:

 ```json
 {